-- Achieve the RS&I business plan, which includes year-over-year sales and profitability improvement. - Drive further development and engagement of the Snap-on Value Creation Processes, including the continuation of enterprise-wide customer connection, quality initiatives and RCI, resulting in improvement of operating income margin. - Increase the Company's innovation pipeline by expanding with repair shop owners and managers, together with the launch of several significant products. - Actively drive cooperation and collaboration between groups that contribute to profit improvements for divisions outside Mr. Ward's overall span of responsibility.
+- Achieve the RS&I business plan, which includes year-over-year sales and profitability improvement. - Drive further development and engagement of the Snap-on Value Creation Processes, including the continuation of enterprise-wide customer connection, quality initiatives and RCI, resulting in improvement of operating income margin.

+- Increase the Company's position through the launch of several innovative new products aimed at OEM dealers and independent repair shop owners and managers. - Actively drive cooperation and collaboration between groups that contribute to profit improvements for divisions outside Mr. Ward's overall span of responsibility.

-After review, the Committee approved a payout of 154.1% for Mr. Ward's personal strategic business goals.
+After review, the Committee approved a payout of 100% for Mr. Ward's personal strategic business goals.

-Mr. Banerjee:
+Mr. Arregui: